gql-dart/ferry-docs/docs/pagination.md

 client.requestController.add(reviewsReq);
 ```

 Once the response is received, any `request()` Streams that were listening to `reviewsReq` will get updated with the new data.

+Note that refetching don't override `FetchPolicy` setting, so if `FetchPolicy` is set to `CacheFirst`, you'll get the same results of the first operation.

 ## Pagination